Morpheuslabs-io/neo-sample-python-sc/README.md

 # a simple Python Smart Contract sample

-This is a simple Python smart contract sample that is mainly to show the steps of compile. deploy and test a Python smart contract on a Neo private network on Morpheus Labs Blockchain Platform as a Service (ML BPaaS).
+This is a simple Python smart contract sample that is mainly to show the steps to compile. deploy and test a Python smart contract on a Neo private network on Morpheus Labs Blockchain Platform as a Service (ML BPaaS).

 If you are not familiar with the ML BPaaS yet, you may refer to "https://docs.morpheuslabs.io/docs/overview" understand the basic concept and the operations required: